 The best way to lose weight is to eat less and exercise more.
 The truth is that undereating and overexercising (which should result in weight loss) fails miserably.
 Partly because of what it does to cortisol levels (increases) and partly because punishment and deprivation do NOT lead to success!
 True nourishment of your body on every level and movement that feels like love is ultimately how you reach your destination.

 The reason you eat too much is a lack of willpower.
 Wrong.
 We don’t overeat because we lack willpower but because we are biologically driven to do so when our meals lack quality nutrition, pleasure, relaxation, and the tendency to eat on auto-pilot.

 As long as you eat the right foods in the right amounts, you’ll ensure good health and lose weight.
 Let me tell you, I have more clients than I can count who eat like rock stars and are still gaining weight.
 Why?
 Because they are in a constant state of fight-or-flight.
 You cannot lose weight if your body believes it is constantly under siege.
 What you eat is important, but how you eat is just as vital.

 Weight Gain Myth #4

 The experts are your ultimate source of reliable and scientifically accurate information.
 If only.
 YOU are the expert on yourself.
 And the nervous system that lives in your gut is the best guide for day-to-day dietary advice.
-The problem here is that many people are not responding to the signals their bodies are giving them.
+The problem here is that many people are not responding to their bodies’ signals.
 They know particular foods don’t make them feel well, but they eat them anyway.
 We lose touch with hunger signals and just eat by the clock.
-Let the expert inside you give you guidance on the experts to follow outside you.
+Let the expert inside you guide the experts to follow outside you.

 In the coming weeks